-The bounce rate is the percentage of the single page visits.
-A high bounce rate is common for low-quality web pages, and most site owners feel that when users leave their pages without any engagement, their content is not valuable and relevant.
+The bounce rate is the percentage of single-page visits.
+A high bounce rate is expected for low-quality web pages, and most site owners feel that when users leave their pages without engagement, their content is not valuable and relevant.
 Google only tracks the interaction for only 30 minutes.
-Suppose a user reads your page for 20 minutes goes to another site or reads their mail, and come back after 10-15 minutes and clicks on another page, Google will still record that as a bounce.
+Suppose a user reads your page for 20 minutes, goes to another site, reads their mail, comes back after 10-15 minutes, and clicks on another page; Google will still record that as a bounce.
 If the user is using multiple tabs for different pages on your site, it still counts as a bounce since Google does not seem to know the difference.

 Here is how to get Google to give you the actual bounce rates.

-To get the correct bounce rate, Google needs to track both the events and the page views.
-Events are important since they allow you to count the interactions that do not involve the other pages loading, but you need a customised code to track them.
+Google needs to track events and page views to get the correct bounce rate.
+Events are essential since they allow you to count the interactions that do not involve the other pages loading, but you need a customized code to track them.
 You will need to create an event goal on your Google Analytics account.
 Your website will then track the event, but you may require the services of a developer to input the code to your website.

 Use Inbound Traffic Segmentation

-One of the biggest problems with Google Analytics is that it cannot tell the difference between your direct traffic from other sources of traffic.
+One of the biggest problems with Google Analytics is that it cannot tell the difference between your direct traffic and other traffic sources.
 The solution is to create different landing pages for different sources of traffic; this is inbound traffic segmentation.
-The reason for this is that there are warm and cold leads coming to your site, and segmentation allows you to see the channels that are generating the needed engagement.
-Be on the safe side by optimising your site especially the landing pages for mobile, since the device used accounts for bounces.
+The reason for this is that warm and cold leads are coming to your site, and segmentation allows you to see the channels generating the needed engagement.
+Be on the safe side by optimizing your site, especially the landing pages for mobile, since the device used accounts for bounces.

 Test Your Site for Phantom Bounces

-Phantom bounces are bounces that happened because visitors clicked away because the pages took too long to load.
-If you have a bounce rate of 50%, one of the things to look at is the speed of your site, without going through Google Analytics.
+Phantom bounces are bounces that happen because visitors click away because the pages take too long to load.
+If you have a bounce rate of 50%, one of the things to look at is the speed of your site without going through Google Analytics.
 You can use Google’s Page Speed Insights and test your site’s speed.

 Delay the Timing of Pop-ups